apache/cordova-coho/docs/platforms-release-process.md

     svn commit -m "$JIRA Published android release to dist" npm publish platforms/cordova-android-5.0.0.tgz

+Find your release here: https://dist.apache.org/repos/dist/release/cordova/

+Now you can also remove the release candidate:

     cd ../cordova-dist-dev
     svn up
     svn rm $JIRA
     svn commit -m "$JIRA Removing release candidates from dist/dev" cd ..

-Find your release here: https://dist.apache.org/repos/dist/release/cordova/

 ### (Android only) Uploading to Bintray

 1. Add the cordova bintray username and API key as system variables.
 Your `BINTRAY_USER` should be the username "cordova".
 The API key is available on the [bintray cordova "edit profile" page](https://bintray.com/profile/edit) - the last option in the menu on the left is "API Key".
 Find it there.
 [Credentials to log into the bintray site are on the PMC private SVN](https://svn.apache.org/repos/private/pmc/cordova/logins/bintray.txt).
 If you have trouble, ask the Project Management Committee (pmc) for the credentials.
 Confirm that your key and user name are set:

 ```
 echo $BINTRAY_USER
 echo $BINTRAY_KEY
 ```

 2. Run the following command (replace 6.2.2 with released version):

 ```
 (cd cordova-android/framework && git checkout 6.2.2 && gradle bintrayUpload)
 ```

 3. Load up the bintray webpage for cordova-android: https://bintray.com/cordova/maven/cordova-android.
 You should see a notification/warning about publishing the latest release.
 Hit the Publish link!

 ## Add permanent Apache release tag to repository

-Make a copy of your released tag with a prefix of `rel/YOURTAG`.
+Make a copy of your released tag with a prefix of `rel/YOURTAG`:

+    (cd cordova-android; git checkout 5.1.0; git tag rel/5.1.0; git push origin --tags; git checkout master)

 These are permanent release tags for Apache.

-    (cd cordova-android; git checkout 5.1.0; git tag rel/5.1.0; git push origin --tags; git checkout master)

 That's it!